Rickory2021/LargeProject/doc/MONGODB.md

 1. Go to [https://www.mongodb.com/try/download/compass](https://www.mongodb.com/try/download/compass) and download the .exe file of your respective OS
 2. Launch the MongoDB Compass exe file for installation
 3. Launch the MongoDB Compass App
 4. MongoDB will default to “mongodb://localhost:27017,” which would connect to the MongoDB of the local host.<br>Instead, we will connect to our connection string (Check discord information.
-Shown here is just an example) “mongodb+srv://User:Password@cluster0.rand.mongodb.net” to connect to the Project’s MongoDB Atlas’s Server
+Shown here is just an example) “mongodb+srv://\<User\>:\<Password\>@cluster0.rand.mongodb.net” to connect to the Project’s MongoDB Atlas’s Server<br>Subsitute \<User\> and \<Password\> based on the credintials found in Discord
 5. Under “inventory_tracker” is the Database for our Project

 ![In the MongoDB Compass Directory should show "inventory_tracker"](images\MONGODB\1_MongoDB_Compass_Database.png)